smb/jekyll-test/docs/index.md

 For example,
 [`CHECK` in a `LOOP` ends the current iteration and proceeds with the next one](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapcheck_loop.htm);
 people might accidentally expect it to end the method or exit the loop.
+Prefer using an `IF` statement in combination with `CONTINUE` instead, since `CONTINUE` only can be used in loops.

 > Based on the [section _Exiting Procedures_ in the ABAP Programming Guidelines](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-US/index.htm?file=abenexit_procedure_guidl.htm).
 > Note that this contradicts the [keyword reference for `CHECK` in loops](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapcheck_loop.htm).